JNavi10/BlueArchive_DailyMissions/README.md

 - Progressed enough, around Lv.80 or more
 - Must have at least one `Quick Create` setup
 ![quick create image](templates/quick_create.png)
+- BlueStacks Sidebar MUST be closed.
+On the top right of Bluestacks you should see `>>`.

+## Known Issues

+- During Schedule, if the area levels up: you have to exit the level up screen.

 ## Execution